 In maintenance contracts, the parties usually agree on longer warranty periods.
 Although in principle the parties are free to agree on warranty periods, indefinite warranty periods or periods of an unreasonable length will not be effective.
 It is therefore better to agree on the usual time periods.

-In Hong Kong, limitation periods are imposed by statute, primarily the Limitation Ordinance.
+In Hong Kong, limitation periods are imposed by statute, primarily the Limitation Ordinance (Cap.
+347 of the Laws of Hong Kong).
 There are different limitation periods for different types of cause of action.
-For example, the limitation period is six years for a normal contract claim, but 12 years if the contract was created by deed (this is a special way of executing a contract and most building contracts are executed in this way).
+For example, the limitation period is six years for a normal contract claim, but twelve years if the contract was created by deed (this is a special way of executing a contract and most building contracts are executed in this way).

 In a contract claim, the limitation period will run from the date when the contract was breached.
 It will thus be necessary to determine whether or not the limitation period has expired.
 If it has, the claimant may be barred from bringing a claim against the alleged wrongdoer.
 By the same token, if a claim is brought out of time, the defendant will be able to plead the defence of limitation.